-Virtually all recruiting firms and Fortune 500 corporations and a growing number of smaller organizations use applicant tracking systems to sort, rank, and store the resumes they receive.
+Virtually all recruiting firms and Fortune 500 corporations, and a growing number of smaller organizations use applicant tracking systems to sort, rank, and store the resumes they receive.

-Can you imagine spending six months in a job search, sending what you really believed was your carefully written and beautifully designed resume created from a template, for more than 100 job opportunities?
+Can you imagine spending six months in a job search, sending what you really believed was your carefully written and beautifully designed resume created from a template for more than 100 job opportunities?

 You know you were perfectly qualified for most of them.
 But you never received even a single call.

-Sadly, this is what could happen if you buy a resume template that is not ATS friendly.
+Sadly, this is what could happen if you buy a resume template that is not ATS-friendly.
 And guess what?
 MOST of the resume templates available for sale are NOT ATS compatible.

-While I have blurred out the details, a quick search for resume templates will bring you to all sorts of non-ATS-compatible resume templates created in a columnar format such as the ones you see here.
+While I have blurred out the details, a quick search for ATS resume templates will bring you to all sorts of non-ATS-compatible resume templates created in a columnar format such as the ones you see here.

-Sure, they might look “pretty,” but a pretty resume won’t do you any good if nobody ever sees it because it has been rejected from the ATS.
+Sure, they might look “pretty,” but a beautiful resume won’t do you any good if nobody ever sees it because it has been rejected from the ATS.
 Columns like this are not ATS compatible.

 That is because all of the Distinctive Resume Templates have been professionally designed with the goal of making them eye-catching and distinctive, while also ensuring that they are as ATS-friendly as possible.

-We also provide instructions with our templates, to help you maintain the ATS compatibility and keyword optimization.
+We also provide instructions with our resume templates, to help you maintain the ATS compatibility and keyword optimization.

-On the other hand, while you might find some ATS compatible resume templates on the internet, they are usually standard, boring, cookie-cutter looking documents that do nothing to help you stand out.
+On the other hand, while you might find some ATS-compatible resume templates on the internet, they are usually standard, boring, cookie-cutter-looking documents that do nothing to help you stand out.